 Week 33 - 40 Return to Training

-The most exciting part for any rehab coach and the athletes themselves and getting them back on track.
+This is the most exciting part for any rehab coach and the athletes themselves.
+It's time to get the athlete back on the track.
 Providing they have passed all the strength and fitness tests.
 Week 33-40 is all about returning to training, taking contact, lifting heavy, jumping and sprinting to max velocities.
 Everything is tailored to the person and the sport they are returning to.
 By this time, their headspace is in a great spot also.
 Confidence is high and there's not a doubt of hesitation that when you get back to playing that your knee is the least of your issues.
 Your mindset has switched to performance!
 Winning games and giving it your absolute best!
 When we tick those boxes, the physio and surgeon give you the good to go and we sit and wait for your first game.

 Director Resistance Sports Science